DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 4: Set initial router configurations

-Now that we have access to our hub-and-spoke routers, we set up the initial configurations we want to run tests against.
+Now that you have access to your hub-and-spoke routers, you can set up the initial configurations to test against.

 First, open a new SSH connection and go to the router configuration terminal: